ChandraCXC/iris/iris/distro/README.txt

 To improve the fit, examine data points that would seem to unduly bias the fit; define a filter by clicking on "Select Range"; add new model components, if necessary; and then fit again.
-(The fitting method may left at neldermead.
+(The fitting method may be left at neldermead.
 The other options are "levmar"--an implementation of the Levenberg-Marquardt algorithm; and "moncar"--a Monte Carlo method for finding the global minimum.
 For typical fits to SED data, either